 Dry Eye Treatment

-Dry eyes are a problem which affect up to 30% of the population and is characterised by insufficient tears.
+Dry Eye Syndrome is a problem affecting approximately 30% of the population and is characterised by insufficient tears.
 Dry eye can afflict anyone of any age, but is more common as we age and produce a smaller volume of tears.
 Menopause and excessive computer use can also cause symptoms to surface earlier.

 IPL therapy utilises infra-red light of a specific wavelength to target inflamed vessels in the eyelids, shutting them down.
 These vessels – called telangiectactic vessels – are familiar to anyone with acne rosacea, and look like tiny spider veins.
 They are bad news for dry eye, as they invade the eyelid margins and consequently inflame the important oil-producing glands of the eyelids – the meibomian glands.